ruoyiw/Toy-Robot-Simulator/README.md

 Description
 -----------
-Node.js application for simulation of a toy robot moving on a square tabletop, of dimension 5 units x 5 units.
+Node.js console application for simulation of a toy robot moving on a square tabletop, of dimension 5 units x 5 units.

 How to Run the Application
 -----------